PropertyBrands/scr-stp-doc/income-verification.md

 </AdditionalItems>
 ```

 Note, income verifications can only be assigned to ONE screening.
+Additionally, the package being requested for the screening must include an Income Verification search in order to properly associate.

 ## Troubleshooting